Beyond Output Matching: Bidirectional Alignment for Enhanced In-Context Learning: Methodology

 where $m$ is the number of ICL training samples in $\mathcal{D}_{\text{train}}$, $t$ is the number of tokens in $\hat X_i$, $\gV$ is the models' common vocabulary of tokens; $\theta_{T}$ and $\theta_{S}$ are the parameters of the teacher model and the student model, respectively.

 \paragraph{Aligning Preferences for Demonstrations}

 Intuitively, for the student and teacher models to be well-aligned, the demonstrations preferred by the teacher model should also be preferred by the student, {i.e., to truly emulate the teacher model, the student needs to learn ``what to output'' as well as ``which input demonstrations should be preferred''} in order to generate high-quality outputs.
-This is similar in spirit to the scenario where a well-trained reward model can rank model responses just like human experts (responses that humans consider good or bad should also be recognized or criticized by the reward model) \cite{ouyang2022training}.
+This is similar in spirit to the scenario where a reward model is trained to align with preferences over model responses given by human experts \citep{ouyang2022training}.
 To this end, we introduce \emph{input preference alignment} to align the student and teacher models' preferences for different demonstrations.